MicrosoftDocs/security/compass/identity.md

 **Best practice:** Disable insecure legacy protocols for internet-facing services.

 Legacy authentication methods are among the top attack vectors for cloud-hosted services.
-Created before multifactor-authentication existed, legacy protocols don’t support additional factors beyond passwords and are therefore prime targets for password spraying, dictionary, or brute force attacks.
+Created before multifactor-authentication existed, legacy protocols don't support additional factors beyond passwords and are therefore prime targets for password spraying, dictionary, or brute force attacks.
 As an example, nearly 100% of all password spray attacks against Office 365 customers use legacy protocols.
 Additionally, these older protocols frequently lack other attack countermeasures, such as account lockouts or back-off timers.
-Services running on Microsoft’s cloud that block legacy protocols have observed a 66% reduction in successful account compromises.
+Services running on Microsoft's cloud that block legacy protocols have observed a 66% reduction in successful account compromises.

 For Azure and other Azure AD-based accounts, configure [Conditional Access to block legacy protocols](/azure/active-directory/conditional-access/block-legacy-authentication).

 Disabling legacy authentication can be difficult, as some users may not want to move to new client software that supports modern authentication methods.
 However, moving away from legacy authentication can be done gradually.
 Start by using metrics and logging from your authentication provider to determine the how many users still authenticate with old clients.
-Next, disable any down-level protocols that aren’t in use, and set up Conditional Access for all users who aren’t using legacy protocols.
+Next, disable any down-level protocols that aren't in use, and set up Conditional Access for all users who aren't using legacy protocols.
 Finally, give plenty of notice and guidance to users on how to upgrade before blocking legacy authentication for all users on all services at a protocol level.

 ## No on-premises admin accounts in cloud identity providers

-**Best practice:** Don’t synchronize highly privileged Active Directory Domain Services accounts (like Domain, Enterprise, and Schema admins) to Azure AD.
+**Best practice:** Don't synchronize highly privileged Active Directory Domain Services accounts (like Domain, Enterprise, and Schema admins) to Azure AD.

 This mitigates the risk of an adversary pivoting to full control of on-premises assets following a successful compromise of a cloud account.
 This helps contain the scope of an incident from growing significantly.